-(a) Results of the Committee's rulings, deliberations or decisions shall be disclosed by its Chair to the Dean for promulgation or other appropriate action and shall not be disclosed to any person other than the Dean until after the Dean has received and acted upon the ruling, decision, or adjudication of the Committee, except that the Chair or a Committee member appointed by the Chair may immediately notify the person or persons involved and shall, within a reasonable period of time, notify the student in writing.

-(b) Notwithstanding sub-paragraph (a) of this Academic Regulation, the Assistant Dean for Career and Student Services is authorized to forward copies of the Minutes reflecting Committee decisions to the Petitioner and and University as necessary to effectuate the decision set forth in those Minutes,
+- (a) Results of the Committee's rulings, deliberations or decisions shall be disclosed by its Chair to the Dean for promulgation or other appropriate action and shall not be disclosed to any person other than the Dean until after the Dean has received and acted upon the ruling, decision, or adjudication of the Committee, except that the Chair or a Committee member appointed by the Chair may immediately notify the person or persons involved and shall, within a reasonable period of time, notify the student in writing. - (b) Notwithstanding sub-paragraph (a) of this Academic Regulation, the Assistant Dean for Career and Student Services is authorized to forward copies of the Minutes reflecting Committee decisions to the Petitioner and - 1.
+Appropriate members of the College of Law and University as necessary to effectuate the decision set forth in those Minutes, - 2.
+Any faculty member whose decision was challenged by the Petition or who opposed or supported the Petition, and - 3.
+The Chairperson of the Academic Standards Committee.